-The initiation fee for regular, student, special groups, and associate members are to be fixed from time to time by the Board of Directors, subject to ratification by majority vote of the regular members present and voting at the regular Annual Meeting.
+The initiation fee for regular, student, special groups, and associate members are to be fixed from time to time by the Board of Directors.
 A student or an associate member becoming a regular member shall pay the then excess of the initiation fee for regular membership over that for student or associate member respectively.

 SECTION 2.
 ANNUAL DUES AND FEES.

 The annual dues and fees of the members are to be fixed from time to time by the Board of Directors of the club.
 Dues and fees are due and payable April 1 of each year.
 (See Article II, Section 6 and 7.)
 Dues for new members joining the club after October 1 shall be prorated to one-half (½) the annual dues.

 An annual payment for capital improvements may be fixed from time to time by the Board of Directors of the club, subject to ratification by majority vote of the regular members present and voting at the regular Annual Meeting or at a special meeting.
 Such annual payments shall be due and payable April 1 of each year.
 Such annual payments, together with any assessment for capital improvements, shall be deposited in a bank account separate from the general funds of the club and shall be expended solely for the following purposes: